yokolet/textblog/AddingGraphQL.md

 2. Create User schema

-    GraphQL uses a schema to define model, query and create/update/delete.
+    GraphQL uses a schema to define a model, query and mutation(create/update/destroy).
-    The first thing to use GraphQL is to define schema.
-Here begins with defining User schema.
+    The first thing to use GraphQL is to define a schema.
+Here begins with the User schema.

     1. Generate a schema file